mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ### Maybe I should give jujutsu a try

-I'm seeing more and more chatter about jujutsu, a new source control system that's on track to become standard within Google.
+I'm seeing more and more chatter about [jujutsu](https://github.com/martinvonz/jj), a new source control system that's on track to become standard within Google.
+I thought about trying it and thought, "Eh, git does what I need.
+Why chase after the next shiny thing?"
+But then I had this experience with git rebase and remembered there are a lot of times I have to fight with git, and I've just accepted that as normal.

 https://steveklabnik.github.io/jujutsu-tutorial/advanced/simultaneous-edits.html